V-Sekai/manuals/decisions/20230806-v-sekai-ipad-projection-compatibility.md

 ## The Backdrop

 We are developing a VR game that needs to be compatible with both iPads and large projector screens for presentations.
+These devices represent the flat mode devices which are used by 99% of the global computer user population.
+Our goal is to make our VR game accessible and enjoyable for this vast majority of users.

 ## The Challenge